wittler-github/A_MD_Analysis_of_Insulin/README.md

 Missed in thesis (Australia's National Computational Infrastructure (NCI) also contributed to chap.
 6 GMX simulations, by continuing after VPAC (Victorias Partnership for advanced computing) was de-commissioned.)

-### Contact details

-Dr Henry P.A.
-Wittler ;
-henry.p.a.wittler@gmail.com

-Can contact me also at Researchgate or Linkedin

 -----------------------------------------------------------------
 -----------------------------------------------------------------